2002–03 FIBA Europe Champions Cup

 The 2002–03 FIBA Europe Champions Cup was the first edition of Europe's transnational competition for men's professional basketball clubs, the FIBA Europe Champions Cup, following the abolushment of the FIBA Korać Cup and FIBA Saporta Cup competitions and the launch of the ULEB Cup.

 It was FIBA's top tier competition.
-In this first edition, it was then considered the 2nd tier level on the European club basketball pyramid, featuring 15 domestic league champions.
+In this first edition, it was actually the 3rd tier level on the European club basketball pyramid, featuring 15 domestic league champions.
+Except Lithuania, the champions were only from the countries, which wasn't represented in the Euroleague or the ULEB Cup.

 The season consisted of 64 teams.
 The Greek club Aris Thessaloniki won the title, after beating the Polish club Prokom Trefl Sopot in the Final, which was held at Alexandreio Melathron, in Thessaloniki, Greece.